-Forty percent of ATE projects provided training or professional development to current or future educators
+Forty-five percent of ATE projects provided training or professional development to current or future educators.

-One-hundred forty-four ATE projects provided 960 training or professional development activities for educators in 2021.
-Over half of these activities were a day or less in length (52%), including webinars and one-day workshops.
-Twenty-three percent lasted from one to several weeks, including courses and summer institutes.
-Eighteen percent lasted more than one day but less than one week, including workshops and online modules.
-The remaining 7% were long-term and periodic and included internships and peer coaching.
+One-hundred forty-one ATE projects provided 650 training or professional development activities for educators in 2023.
+A plurality of these activities were a day or less in length (40%), including webinars and one-day workshops.
+Twenty-two percent lasted from one to several weeks, including courses and summer institutes.
+Twenty-nine percent lasted more than one day but less than one week, including workshops and online modules.
+The remaining 9% were long-term and periodic and included internships and peer coaching.